-I reiterate my appreciation to Senators for their contributions and constructive engagement during the various Stages of Bill.
+I reiterate my appreciation to Senators for their contributions and constructive engagement during the various Stages of the Bill.
 In particular I highlight this afternoon's contributions by Senators Norris, Conway-Walsh, Kelleher, Higgins, Conway, Ó Donnghaile, Buttimer and Ned O'Sullivan.
 This is one of the most important items of legislation to come before the Oireachtas this year.
 I know we are all pleased that we have reached the point where the Bill is about to be passed by the Oireachtas.

 I do not suppose there is any criminal or family law legislation enacted in the past two decades that does not have the fingerprints of Senator Bacik on it and this is no different.
 She continues to make a valuable contribution along with everybody else, in ensuring we acknowledge that domestic violence can have devastating physical, emotional and financial consequences for victims, as well as society as a whole.

 Protecting and supporting victims has been a key priority for the Government.
 The enactment of the Domestic Violence Bill is a key part of the second national strategy on domestic, sexual and gender-based violence.
 The Bill will allow us to proceed further on the important issue of ratifying the Istanbul Convention, as Senator Kelleher mentioned.
 I want to see the convention ratified as a priority.
 The Bill will help us meet many of the requirements of the convention.
 A final piece of the legislative jigsaw will be a short technical Bill dealing with extraterritorial aspects.